Our dedicated staff is committed to carrying out our mission of connecting capacity and capital to empower rural communities.

 Paula Jensen,Vice President of Advancement

 Paula’s roles with Dakota Resources include resource development, community coaching and implementation of programs.
 Her passion for community leadership and development is what drives Paula in her personal and professional life.
-She resides in her hometown of Langford, South Dakota, population 318+, where she and her husband have owned and operated an auto repair shop for the past 25 years.
-Paula serves as Vice President of the Leadership South Dakota board of directors.
+She resides in her hometown of Langford, South Dakota, population 318+, where she and her husband have owned and operated an auto repair shop for the past 26 years.
+Paula serves on several local boards and as Vice President of the Leadership South Dakota board of directors.

 Kristi Wagner, Connector and Senior Community Coach